tud-hri/joan/docs/setup-carla-windows.md

 For building CARLA, only the VS 2017 and .NET build tools are required, which requires significantly less disk space then a full version of Visual Studio.
 The build tools can be downloaded and installed by following the [link](https://visualstudio.microsoft.com/vs/older-downloads/) above.
 You need to log in with your Microsoft account (Hotmail, Live, etc).
 Please make sure to download the "Build Tools for Visual Studio 2017 (version 15.9)" executable (Check Visual Studio 2017 (version 15.9) under "Filter by product family").
 Download and run the installer.

-In the installer, select the "VS 2017 build tools" and ".NET build tools" checkboxes in the left pane of the visual studio installer and select all the default options plus "Windows 8.1 SDK" in the column on the right.
+In the installer, select the "Visual C++ build tools" and ".NET build tools" checkboxes in the left pane of the visual studio installer and select all the default options plus "Windows 8.1 SDK" in the column on the right.
 See the GIF below"
 ![install options](gifs/MSVC-installer-selectpackages.gif)

 #### Approach 2: Visual Studio 2017 community edition